 The assault crashed through the dwellings and quickly became a hand-to-hand fight, lances against carbines used as clubs.
 The scouts fought like demons, and in 15 minutes it was over.
 The Lipans fled, leaving 14 dead warriors behind.
 Four women and 90 horses were captured.
 Later reports claimed greatly exaggerated Lipan casualties.
 Bullis lost three men.
 Bullis was brevetted to Major.

 26 September 1877; Saragossa, Coahuila, Mexico: More than a year after Lt.
 Col. William R. Shafter's expedition into Mexico to punish Lipan and Kickapoo raiders, Gen. Edward O.C.
 Ord authorized another offensive.
 Capt.
 Thomas C. Lebo with detachments of Companies C, 10th Cavalry, and A and F, 8th Cavalry, and Lt.
-John Bullis, 24th Infantry, with his Seminole-Negro scouts gathered on Pinto Creek near Fort Duncan.
+John Bullis, 24th Infantry, with his Seminole-African scouts gathered on Pinto Creek near Fort Duncan.
 They crossed the Rio Grande and made a lightning raid near Saragossa, but most of the Lipans had already scattered.
 The troopers captured five women and children and destroyed some lodges.